juaniiie/super-octo-giggle/README.md

 - The latest version of Mac OS X, El Capitan, comes with Python 2.7 out of the box

--If you don't have Python installed follow the instructions on this [page] (http://docs.python-guide.org/en/latest/starting/install/osx/)
+- If you don't have Python installed follow the instructions on this [page] (http://docs.python-guide.org/en/latest/starting/install/osx/)